The Nadir of the Thin Man

 Rick kneeled on the floor next to the despondent fellow, who looked up at him and whimpered, “I can’t provide for my family.”

-It was one of the saddest utterances I’ve ever heard.
+It was the saddest sentence I’d ever heard.

-Rick pulled the exhausted man to his feet, saying “It’s going to be all right.
-It’s going to be all right.”
+Rick pulled the exhausted man to his feet, saying “It’s gonna be all right.
+Gonna be all right.”

 The poor guy fell sobbing into his wife’s embrace.

-I saw tears begin to slide down my friend’s tanned face before the room became blurry for me, too.
+I saw tears sliding down my friend’s tanned face as the room became blurry for me, too.

 Embarrassed by this intimate moment, Rick and I began to make our exit.
-As we eased around the couple’s two small, blond children crying in the doorway to the bedroom, the man turned his head toward us and murmured, “Please.
-Don’t tell.”
+As we eased around the couple’s two small, blond children crying in the doorway to the bedroom, the man, his eyes still round and red with desperation, begged us to not tell anybody.

-Over the next few days, Rick and I collected donations for the distressed family from our circle of students, musicians, and craftsmen.
+Over the next few days, Rick and I collected donations from our circle of students, musicians, craftsmen, and the owner of our favorite watering hole.
 All were financially strained, but generous.
-We gathered enough to keep them in food and utilities for another couple of months.
+We gathered enough to keep the distressed family in food and utilities for another couple of months.

 It was difficult, as these donors were our very best friends, and lovers, but we did not mention the attempted suicide.